Germany, France criticize Donald Trump's Greenland threats – DW – 01/08/2025

 "No, I can't assure you on either of those two.
 But I can say this, we need them for economic security," said Trump, when asked.

-Donald Trump Jr. arrived in Greenland on Tuesday after his father's suggested that the territory should become part of the US.
+Donald Trump Jr. arrived in Greenland on Tuesday after his father suggested that the territory should become part of the US.

 President-elect Donald Trump took to his own social media platform, Truth Social, to declare both his future plans for Greenland and his delight over his son's trip.